chenxingqiang/secret-learn/doc/model_persistence.rst

   model and get predictions from it.
 This environment should have the same **packages** and the same **versions** as the environment where the model was trained.
-Note that none of these methods support loading a model trained with a different version of jax-sklearn, and possibly different versions of other dependencies such as `numpy` and `scipy`.
+Note that none of these methods support loading a model trained with a different version of secret-learn, and possibly different versions of other dependencies such as `numpy` and `scipy`.
 Another concern would be running the persisted model on a different hardware, and in most cases you should be able to load your persisted model on a different hardware.